MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Recover from infrastructure disruptions/outages
 * To achieve this:
   * Test/simulate possible/past failures
-  * Scale horizontally - the system should neither be over or under provisioned
+  * Scale horizontally rather than vertically - no single instance should become a big risk if it failed
   * Maintains backups so that we can recover (at least partially) from a catastrophic failure
+  * Implement ways to automatically recovery from failure or respond KPIs indicating imminent failure
+  * Automate changes - human's making changes themselves risk inconsistency, unknown behaviour, and mistakes

 ## Performance Efficiency Pillar
-* Goal: Monitor and utilise new technology as it is released
+* Goal: Use the best tools currently available to meet your goal
 * To achieve this:
-  * Have the ability to go globally live within minutes (Use automated releases and infrastructure as code rather than manual processes)
+  * Use automated releases and infrastructure as code rather than manual processes so that systems can be released within minutes and rapid experimentation is possible
   * Utilise serverless technologies (So that time isn't spent on configuration of servers)
-  * Keep up-to-date with AWS's offerings
+  * Keep up-to-date with AWS's offerings and use new tools if they are better suited to your needs
+    * Experiment with them frequently
+  * Have "Mechanical sympathy" (i.e. have a broad understanding of how the services being used work so that they can be best leveraged to achieve the goal)

 ## Cost Optimization Pillar
 * Goal: Run a system that provides the desired business value but at the lowest cost